 To narrow down which grade level and subject area to teach, consider state-designated shortage subjects, or a school that serves students from a low-income student community, where the need for educators is greatest.
 Your employment prospects will be strong, since there’s extra demand for these subjects, and you'll know you're making a difference in the school campus.

-What Texas Teacher Licenses Can I Earn?
+What Texas Teacher Certifications Can I Earn?

 Once you know your grade and subject preferences, you can select your certification area.
 We've compiled all of the Texas certification areas below.